vlocityinc/newport-design-system/docs/PULL_REQUEST_TEMPLATE.md

 [@W-xxxxxxxx](https://gus.lightning.force.com/lightning/r/ADM_Work__c/item_number/view)

-(Include a @P4CL:XXX@ annotation is PR title to bundle a shelved p4 CL, where XXX is the CL number)
+(Include a @P4CL:XXX@ annotation in the PR title to bundle a shelved p4 CL, where XXX is the CL number)

 ## Description